theCapypara/riptide-docs/source/user_docs/6_proxy.rst

 By default Riptide will add entries to your system's hosts-file to make sure your projects can be routed at thie address.
-See `"Resolving Hostnames & Permissions for the /etc/hosts file" <3_installing#resolving-hostnames-permissions-for-the-etc-hosts-file>`_ for more information..
+See `"Advanced: Resolving hostnames & /etc/hosts file" <3_installing.html#advanced-resolving-hostnames-etc-hosts-file>`_ for more information..

 If you change this address, and have hosts-file management enabled, you may need to run any command of the Riptide CLI to update the hosts-file with the new domains.